singer-io/knots/README.md

 2. Provide the configurations needed for the tap.
 3. Click on `Continue` to run the tap in discovery mode.
 4. Make selections of tables to sync.
-5. Select a target and provide config for target
+5. Select a target and provide the target's config.
-6. Enter a name to save the new knot with, then save and run the knot.
+6. Enter a name to save the new knot with, save and run the knot.

 You should see a list of your saved knots and different actions (Re-run in both full and partial sync, Re-configure, download and delete) that can be taken on them.